printercu/elastics/README.md

   type:  type     # default null
 ```

 This params are stored in `es.defaults`.
-You can change them wi
+You can change them with:

 - `setIndex(index, [type = null])`
 - `setType(type)`

 For the first time I've made all the methods adaptive to arguments.
+But then
-But then there have appeared to much significant arguments so I gave it up.
+there have appeared to much significant arguments so I gave it up.

 So all the methods take two args: object with parameters & callback.
 For now you can omit callback but not params.

 ### params fields:
 - `method` - http request method